BurrowsWang/BWJSONMatcher/README.md

 ![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-yellowgreen.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-BWJSONMatcher is a lightweight library which helps you easily match a JSON string or JSON object up with your data model.
+BWJSONMatcher is a lightweight Objective-c library which helps you easily match a JSON data or JSON string or JSON object up with your data model.

 It provides: